 - centre chamber

 Removing the Spiriva capsule from the blister

 Spiriva capsules are packaged in a blister card.
 Each blister card consists of two blister strips, each containing 5 capsules and joined along a perforated line.
-Prior to removing the first capsule from the blister card, separate the blister strips by tearing along the perforation.
-(Figure A)
+Prior to removing the first capsule from the blister card, separate the blister strips by tearing along t

 The blister should be carefully opened to expose only one capsule at a time.
 Immediately before you are ready to use your dose of Spiriva, peel back the aluminium foil using the tab at the rounded edge until one capsule is fully visible.
 The foil lidding should only be peeled back as far as the STOP line printed on the blister foil to prevent exposure of more than one capsule.
 (Figure B) Turn the blister strip upside down and tip the capsule out, tapping the back of the blister pack, if necessary.
 DO NOT CUT THE FOIL OR USE SHARP INSTRUMENTS TO REMOVE THE CAPSULE FROM THE BLISTER.

 Capsules should always be stored in the sealed blisters and only removed immediately before use.
 The medicine should be used immediately after the packaging over an individual capsule is opened, or else its effectiveness may be reduced.